viteloop/Chakra-RTE/README.md

 # Chakra RichTextEditor

 A Chakra component for visual editing that uses TipTap under the hood.
+Compatible with Light/Dark mode.

 ## installation